 Note: Our Peer Support services do not replace professional counselling.

 If you are interested in being a Peer Volunteer at the Gender Wellbeing Service click here: Gender Wellbeing Service Peer Volunteer.
+Please note: recruitment for the Peer Volunteer team has been finalised for 2019, however applications will still be accepted for our next intake at the start of 2020.

 The Gender Wellbeing Service provides non-crisis confidential counselling for Trans and Gender Diverse people who are 12 years old and over with mild to moderate mental health concerns.
 To access our counselling service, a Mental Health Care Plan is required from a GP.
 Our Counsellor is an Accredited Mental Health Social Worker and can provide counselling around a range of challenges impacting on the mental health and wellbeing.